hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 > because they launch faster and use persistent storage.

 ### `Instance Store-Backed` Instances

+> Instance store is a physically attached device which gives better performance
+> but data will be lost once instance is rebooted.

 Instances that use instance stores for the root device automatically have one or more instance store volumes available,